adamabhilash/MasterThesis_KnowledgeGraph/README.md

 ## Description

-The Master Thesis Knowledge Graph project aims to build a knowledge graph using Django framework.
-The knowledge graph will be used to represent and organize information related to the master thesis.
+The Master Thesis Knowledge Graph to support IDN Authoring project aims to build a knowledge graph using Django framework.
+The knowledge graph will be used to represent and organize information related to the IDN authoring process.

 ## Projects